Skip to main content

 3. Increased latency: More tools mean longer processing times

-4. Higher costs: Token usage directly impacts API costs / usage limits
+4. Higher costs: Token usage directly impacts API costs and usage limits

 The solution isn't to minimize tools blindly but to curate thoughtfully.